Long-lived versus nocturnal stable atmospheric boundary layers: DNS characterisation, similarity theory, and regime classification: Introduction

-The development of a quantitative metric capable of identifying conditions leading to turbulence collapse or relaminarization has been the focus of extensive research efforts.
-Several studies highlighted the limitations of using gradient Richardson number $Ri_g$ as the sole parameter for regime identification in SABL \citep{galperin_critical_2007, grachev_critical_2013, canuto_stably_2008, sorbjan_microstructure_2008}. \citet{nieuwstadt_direct_2005} employed DNS to characterize flow relaminarization in stably stratified open channel flows. proposed the ratio $h/L$, where $h$ is the open channel height and $L$ is the viscous Obukhov length scale \citep{monin_basic_1954}, as a metric for flow relaminarization. \citet{galperin_critical_2007} argued that $Ri_g$ does not account for horizontal mixing and proposed the quasi-normal scale elimination (QNES) theory, which incorporates internal gravity waves to address this deficiency.
-Furthermore, \citet{flores_analysis_2011} suggested that $h/L$ depends on the Reynolds number and proposed that a value of $L u_{\ast}/\nu \approx 100$ leads to complete relaminarization in stably stratified open channel flows, where $u_{\ast}$ is the friction velocity and $\nu$ is the kinematic viscosity.
-In the case of stably stratified channel flows, \citet{garcia-villalba_turbulence_2011} characterized relaminarization using the Nusselt number ($Nu$), while \citet{barnard_intermittent_2001} demonstrated that the intermittency factor signals the onset of very stable ABL. \citet{deusebio_numerical_2014} captured the the emergence of inclined laminar-turbulent band-like patterns under strongly stable conditions, displaying a distinct negative inclination not observed in non-rotating flows, highlighting the influence of Coriolis effects in strongly stable Ekman layers.
-These studies underscores the need for a quantitative metric to demarcate weakly and very stable regimes.
+The development of quantitative measures to identify turbulence collapse or relaminarization has attracted considerable research attention.
+Several studies have highlighted the limitations of using a critical gradient Richardson number ($Ri_g$) to characterise turbulence suppression, as turbulence can persist even when $Ri_g >> 1.0$\citep{galperin_critical_2007, grachev_critical_2013, canuto_stably_2008, sorbjan_microstructure_2008}.
+Using DNS, \citet{nieuwstadt_direct_2005} investigated relaminarization in stably stratified open-channel flows and proposed $h/L <1.25$—where $h$ is the channel height and $L$ the viscous Obukhov length — as a criterion for sustained turbulence, with flow collapse occurring beyond this threshold.
+Subsequently, \citet{flores_analysis_2011} demonstrated that $h/L$ depends on $\Rey$ and proposed that a threshold value of $L u_{\ast}/\nu \approx 100$ corresponds to complete relaminarization in stably stratified open-channel flows, where $u_{\ast}$ is the friction velocity and $\nu$ is the kinematic viscosity.
+In stably stratified channel flows, \citet{garcia-villalba_turbulence_2011} characterised flow regimes as a function of the friction Reynolds number and friction Richardson number, identifying distinct turbulent, laminar unstable, and laminar stable states.
+Collectively, these studies underscore the need for robust quantitative metrics to clearly demarcate weakly and very stable regimes.

-In a nocturnal SABL, stratification is predominantly sustained by surface cooling, typically imposed through either a temperature-based or heat-flux boundary condition.
-This singular mechanism governs the maintenance of stable conditions throughout the night.
-In contrast, the present study investigates a long-lived stable Ekman boundary layer, wherein both ambient and surface stratification independently contribute to the persistence of stable conditions.
-Through a series of DNS, we aim to establish a regime map using a novel dimensionless parameter space and elucidate the turbulent transport mechanism within a long-lived Ekman layer through detailed analysis of budget of turbulent kinetic and potential energies.